 - Use potted plants: Instead of bouquets and fresh flower arches, you can use potted plants such as succulents, cacti, orchids, bonsai trees, and even hanging flower baskets that can still create a beautiful floral effect but they can also be replanted, gifted, or sold after the wedding.
 You can also rent potted plants for the wedding and return them afterwards.

-- Opt for dried flower bouquets: If you would like to relax after your wedding day and not have to worry about preserving your flowers, you can choose to use flowers that have already been dried for the bride’s and bridesmaids’ bouquets – and even for the rest of the wedding flower deco!
+- Opt for dried flower bouquets: If you would like to relax after your wedding day and not have to worry about preserving wedding flowers, you can choose to use flowers that have already been dried for the bride’s and bridesmaids’ bouquets – and even for the rest of the wedding flower deco!
 Check out Flowers Across Sydney’s gorgeous selection of dried flower bouquets.

 - Cotton bouquets: Fluffy and rustic, raw cotton can make a gorgeous wedding bouquet and centrepiece.
 You can also combine it with dried flowers and foliage to create a striking arrangement for a variety of purposes.
 Cotton stems can last for up to 5 years and their neutral tone allows it to complement pretty much any décor and colour theme.